Anne Sewell Young

 Anne Sewell Young (January 2, 1871 – August 15, 1961) was an American astronomer.
 She was an astronomy professor at Mount Holyoke College for 37 years.

-Biography
+Her influence on the astronomy program at Mount Holyoke was profound, and lasted far beyond her own time as one of the eight members of the American Association of Variable Star Observers (AAVSO).

+Early life

-Anne Sewell Young was born in Bloomington, Wisconsin on January 2, 1871, to Reverend Albert Adams Young and Mary Sewell.
+Anne Sewell Young was born in Bloomington, Wisconsin, on January 2, 1871, to Reverend Albert Adams Young and Mary Sewell.
+Young came from a family with a strong tradition and connection in astronomy.
+Her grandfather, Professor Ira Young, held the Chair of Natural Philosophy and Astronomy at Dartmouth College, and her great-grandfather, and uncle were all respected Dartmouth astronomers, and her great-uncle even designed the observatory at Dartmouth.

+Education

 She earned a B.L. from Minnesota's Carleton College in 1892.
-She then went to Walla Walla, Washington and taught mathematics at Whitman College for three years before returning to Carleton, earning her M.S. in 1897.
+She then went to Walla Walla, Washington, and taught mathematics at Whitman College for three years before returning to Carleton, earning her M.S. in 1897.
 She earned her Ph.D. from Columbia University in 1906.
 Her dissertation assessed measurements of early photographs and determined that the constellation Perseus had twice as many stars as previously thought.

+Career

 Young started her career at Mount Holyoke College in 1898.
 She was appointed director of the John Payson Williston Observatory, where she supervised an observational program tracking sunspots.
 She organized events at the observatory for Mount Holyoke students and in 1925 arranged for the student body to take the train to central Connecticut to observe the total solar eclipse.
 In 1929, Young identified the comet 31P/Schwassmann–Wachmann with an object that had been misidentified as the minor planet "Adelaide" (A904 EB) in 1904.
+Young traced A904 EB at the University of California with assistance from J Ueta of the Kyoto Observatory in Japan.